 Just a quick browse through Hexology shows how public spaces could become sites of not just monocultural messages and carefully-worded and workshopped labels, but intersections of a multitude of perspectives, public participations, and yes, promotions.
 It lets us imagine a not-too-distant-future where moving through public space is also an encounter with the range of people, past and present, whose lives and perspectives make up that place.

-This is more than just a network of digital ‘blue plaques’: we can now imagine a digital dimension which is a living, growing celebration of the UK’s incomparable heritage and diversity.
+More than just a network of digital ‘blue plaques’: Hexology allows us to imagine a digital dimension which is a living, growing celebration of the UK’s incomparable heritage and diversity.

 This is why I am so excited to be working in collaboration with Hexology to help build AR into its platform: in order to help future users discover rich ecosystems of augmented art, comment and civic participation which present and future artists will populate into public space.
 With some thinkers calling time on Social Media as we know it, I’m all the more excited for location-based AR to nudge us outdoors and back into our shared spaces, reclaim places as platforms for debate, self-expression and the exploration of the history and culture that is lying just beneath our feet.